How to Become a Notary in South Dakota

 What information must South Dakota notaries record in their notary journals?

-For Traditional Notarizations and Remote Notarizations - The South Dakota Secretary of State recommends notaries to chronicle the following information in their notary journals:
+For Traditional Notarizations and Remote Notarizations – If a notary public maintains a notary journal, the South Dakota Secretary of State recommends recording, at the minimum, the following information:

-- The date and time of notarization or acknowledgment.
+1. The date and time of the notarization or acknowledgment.

 Optional Information for Journal Entries: